 To me, this is the greatness of food.
 It transforms over time continuously adding new influences and adapting existing ingredients into exciting and fresh interpretations.
 As I always say, the food is the story of where we live and visit and like the people, it is constantly changing and surprising.

-Prepare to be wonderfully surprised by the variety of delicious food to be found in the Caribbean.
+Prepare to be wonderfully surprised by the variety of delicious National dishes of the Caribbean.
 Food that is somehow enhanced further because you are eating it with those you love whilst having the vacation of your dreams.
 Let’s just say, it’s a feast of the senses!!
 Bon Apetit!